drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12/28 13:08_ Eatimg peas on a piece of bread, I noticed one dropped off.
+I could feel it coming into contact with, touching/hitting my leg.I looked around on the floor, but couldn't see it.

+Later, as I approached the sink to do the dishes.
+I noticed it close to the sink.

+I said, "Doh."

 _12/27  9:18_ 1. a (wo)man possessed by (ambition|an idea|demons).
 1/6
 2. car repossession 2/6
 3. possession of the ball 3/6